input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 # Cross-Chain Verification
+## Requirements
+Allow one sidechain to rely on a secondary sidechain for validation before releasing funds.
+This should be a modular option, so end-users can decide to use this, or the simple 1-1 model.

 ## Problem

-We want to expand the initial design with one mainchain and one singular sidechain, to a more open system with more than one sidechains.
-This opens up a lot of possibilities, as cross-chain token and data transfer, or cross-chain verification, etc. This document will go into detail about the latter, but it also lays the groudwork for all cross-chain capabilities.
+We want to expand the initial design with one mainchain and one singular sidechain, to a more open system with more than one sidechain.
+This opens up a lot of possibilities, such as cross-chain token and data transfer, or cross-chain verification, etc. This document will go into detail about the latter, but it also lays the groundwork for all cross-chain capabilities.

 Cross-chain verification will be a special configuration of two or more sidechains, where sidechain A will require both its own committee and the committee of sidechain B to sign sidechain certificates.
-If there are more than two sidechains are involved, all of them will create certificates.
+If there are more than two sidechains involved, all of them will create certificates.

 ![Certificates](./07-CrossChainVerification/Certificates.svg)

 ## Assumptions

-As we open up a huge flexibility with cross-chain capabilities, it brings it's own challenges: sidechains will need to be compatible with each other, account for different modular options and different consensus mechanisms.
+As we open up a huge flexibility with cross-chain capabilities, it brings its own challenges: sidechains will need to be compatible with each other, account for different modular options and different consensus mechanisms.
 To limit the variations and possibilities, we have to establish a few constraints: